 Epispadias can be classified based on the meatus' exact location.
 The urinary meatus is the opening in the penis via which urine leaves the body.
 It is this location that affects how well the bladder can store urine.
 If the meatus is closer to the base of the penis, the condition is more likely.
 It affects the bladder sphincter and urine control.
-In males, types of epispadias include:
+In males, the types of epispadias include:

 Epispadias affect males and females differently.
+Here's how:

 If the opening in the penis is closer to the base and abdominal wall, it affects the bladder sphincter.
 It fails to hold the urine.
 In cases with penupubic epispadias, the pelvic bones don't come together in the front.
 As the bladder sphincter has the shape of a horseshoe, it doesn't close fully.
 That is why the urine leaks out.